Clark County is named for William Andrew Clark, who was a Montana copper magnate, a railroad builder and a United States Senator.

 Built: 2005 – 2007

 Contractor: AF Construction

 Description: The building faces east and is an eighteen story steel, concrete and glass structure.
-The building is located in the center of the city and has the main entrance on the northeast corner rises three stories and has glass panels.
+The building is located in the center of Las Vegas and has the main entrance on the northeast corner rises three stories and has glass panels.
 The lower part of the building is faced with pink polished stone and rises four stories.
 The central part of the building is a high concrete and glass tower.
 The structural engineers was LERA Engineers and the electrical engineer was JBA Engineers.

 Old County Courthouse – Las Vegas